DaoTwenty/GigaMIDI-Dataset/README.md

 <br />
 Note: If you run the code succesfully, it will generate .JSON file with appropriate metadata.

+The metadata median metric depth corresponds to the Note Onset Median Metric Level (NOMML).
+Please refer to the latest information below, as this repository was intended to be temporary during the anonymous peer-review process of the academic paper.
+Based on our experiments, tracks at levels 0-11 can be classified as non-expressive, while level 12 indicates expressive MIDI tracks.
+Note that this classification applies at the track level, not the file level.

 ## Pipeline Configuration

 The following pipeline configuration was determined through hyperparameter tuning using leave-one-out cross-validation and GridSearchCV for the logistic regression model: